 So far, there have also been 2 expansions for the game.
 The first was 7 Wonders: Leaders.
 This expansion added a leader card to each civilization.
 This probably isn’t my favorite expansion for the game as I doesn’t seem to flow with the game as well as it could have.
 Most of the time we usually play without it.

+The two player variant for 7 Wonders also work OK.
+It requires a bit more work on the players part so we rarely play 2 player 7 Wonders, but it’s nice to fall back on if I’m really itching to get a game in.
 If you are looking for a light euro game to try out, I’d highly recommend 7 Wonders.
 The strategy, play time, and unique mechanics make it a perfect fit for any game night.
 It is also non-gamer friendly so it makes a fantastic gateway game.

 If you are interested in getting a copy for yourself, it’s about $30.